humanitycodes/www/coursework/lessons/slides/rails-database-intro.md

 Here's the distinction: __"table" describes how information is organized in the database, whereas "model" describes the Ruby we use to interact with that table__.
 That might not click right at this moment, but it doesn't have to.
 What you _do_ have to understand is this:

-__When we're working in a database migration or writing SQL (the language of the database), we'll use database words.
-Everywhere else in our app, we'll typically use Rails' language.__
+__When we're working in a database migration or writing SQL (the language of the database), we'll use database words (like "table").
+Everywhere else in our app, we'll typically use Rails' language (like "model").__

 And just as tables corresponds to models, columns correspond to attributes: